Skip to main content

 How it works

-Here’s a quick look at how review request emails are sent:
+Here’s review request emails are sent once enabled:

 1. Your customer places an order.